RyanScottLewis/MCP4/README.md

 # DAC MCP4

-Command generator for the MCP4 series of Digital-to-Analog Converters (DAC).
+Command generator for the MCP4 series of Digital-to-Analog Converters (DAC) by Microchip Technology.

 > At the moment this library currently only supports the following product families:
 >